Shrinkhal01/KitHack-English/README.md

 - [Others](https://github.com/AdrMXR/KitHack/blob/master/docs/TOOLS.md#others)
 - [Backdoors with msfvenom](https://github.com/AdrMXR/KitHack/blob/master/docs/TOOLS.md#backdoors-with-msfvenom)

 ## Bug?

-Si encuentra algun fallo en la herramienta siga los siguientes pasos:
+If you find a bug in the tool, follow these steps:

-1. Tomar un screenshot y que el fallo se aprecie detalladamente.
+1. Take a screenshot and see the bug in detail.
-2. Contactarme mediante el siguiente correo: kithacking@gmail.com
+2. Contact me at the following email: kithacking@gmail.com
-3. Mandar el screenshot y explicar su problemática con ese fallo.
+3. Send the screenshot and explain your problem with the bug.

-## Contribuidores:
+## Contributors:

 - Ironpuerquito
 - C1b0rk

-## Licencia:
+## License:

 MIT License